learn-co-curriculum/hash-iteration-collect/README.md

 # Hash Iteration with `#collect`

+## Overview

+We'll use use `#collect` to iterate over a hash.

 ## Objectives

+1. Identify when `#collect` is most often used when iterating over hashes.
-1. Learn how to use `#collect` to iterate over a hash.
+2. Give examples of using `#collect` to iterate over a hash.

 ## Using `#collect`

 We use `#collect` to iterate over a collection of data, such as an array or a hash, and return a collection of the data therein.

-We have seen it used with arrays to iterate over an array, operate on the data contained there and return a collection of this altered data.
+We have seen it used with arrays to iterate over an array, operate on the data it contains, and return a collection with this altered data.

 When working with hashes, we'll most often see `#collect` used to collect the values of the hash's keys and/or collect data that we've operated on over the course of an iteration.